 The contents are collected by the custodial staff and placed into clear bags which are then taken to the larger recycling containers on campus.
 Blue cans are for office space.
 If your office does not have a blue can you can request one from the custodial department.

 Composting is encouraged in the DVC Commons and other areas where food is served.
 All food, food soiled paper such as napkins and paper plates can be placed into the compost containers.
+For more information view this comprehensive list.

 It is against the law to discard paint, automobile fluids, chemicals, pesticides, batteries, fluorescent bulbs, CFLs, needles and lancets, appliances, and electronics in your garbage or recycling receptacle.
 Please visit the Household Hazardous Waste page for disposal facilities for those items.